 Starting Procedure

-Starting most engines will require using some type of gas enrichment to counteract the oxygen-rich mix associated with cold starts.
-An engine loves a mix of air (oxygen) to gas of 14.7 to 1 (14.7 parts oxygen to 1 part gas).
+An engine loves a mix of air (oxygen) to the gas of 14.7 to 1 (14.7 parts oxygen to 1 part gas).
 It’s known as the AFR (Air Fuel Ratio).

 Fresh Gas